ComComServicesLtd/flexscada-docker/README.md

 The first thing you will want to do after installing grafana is activate the flexSCADA plugin.
 This is done from the grafana web interface and is the same as any other plugin.
 Use the key found in key.txt to activate the plugin.

-Initially you will be using the adming account on grafana, you will need to setup a client account before you can start adding flexSCADA devices.
+Initially you will be using the admin account on grafana, you will need to setup a client account before you can start adding flexSCADA devices.

 Do this by going to the FlexSCADA menu > Plugin Config and fill out the form for creating a new client account